Mixing It Up with Circuit Training Workouts

 - Jumping jacks, jump rope and other aerobic activity

 Workouts for Your Busy Life

-Life can get busy, plus it’s hard to live at the gym when you are not being paid to be there.
-Circuit training allows you to have a life outside the gym and still get the results that give your ego a boost.
+Life can get busy; plus, it’s hard to live at the gym when you are not being paid to be there.
+Circuit training allows you to have a life outside of the gym and still get the results that give your ego a boost.

 Workouts can spread out over the week as long as you focus on working as many muscle groups as possible to maximize the number of calories you burn.
 You can still work up a good sweat on your lunch break and be back at work before the boss gets back from his power lunch.

 The beads of sweat may take some explaining though.

 You can create a workout that bypasses the need for gym time altogether.
 Running up some stadium stairs, pull-ups, push-ups, sprint training — the options are endless!